SINGLE BLOCK CLASSIC

-The competition starts at 9 AM on a Tuesday and ends 60 hours later on a Thursday at 9 PM.
+The Single Block Classic, is the first competition of Ice Alaska.
+It starts at 9 AM on the last Monday of February and ends 60 hours later, the following Wednesday, at 9 PM.
 The finished pieces are then judged under white lights.
 After judging is completed, the finished sculpture will be illuminated with colored lights for the public to view.
 The awards are presented at 8 PM on Friday about 24 hours after the pieces are completed.
 The judges and lighting work fast to make this happen!
 The results are spectacular!

 Teams are composed of two to four sculptors.
 No more are allowed.
 Four-member teams are encouraged.
 Each team is given 10 blocks of ice.
 Each ice block measures approximately 4ft x 6ft x 3.3ft.
 (1.2m x 1.8m x 1.0m).
 Each team will be sculpting a minimum of 46,000 pounds of ice.
 Teams use hand and/or power tools to cut and shape the ice and may work around the clock if they choose.